TimBellerby/PM-Programming-Language/README.md

 ## Installation and use

-This is an initial (not stable) pr-release of version 0.4 of the language.
+This is an initial release of version 0.4 of the language.
-The interpreter is currently more stable than the compiler.

 To compile PM: